theyawninglion/ios-cloudkit-challenge/README.md

 # Black Diamonds

 - If you have time, experiment with NSPredicates to see how you can use them to fetch only specific records.

+# Part 3: Subscriptions

+- In your model controller, create a function that will create, set up, and save a subscription.
+(Note: In iOS 10, subcriptions are now CKQuerySubscription.
+Pre-iOS 10 subscriptions are CKSubscriptions)

+- In the App Delegate, register and request authorization for User Notification Settings.
+(When writing for iOS 10, use the new UNUserNotificationCenter.
+Otherwise, create UIUserNotifificationSettings)

+- Turn on the 'Remote Notifications' capability in the Background Modes section of the capabilities tab.

+- Call your subscription function.

+- Run the project on the simulator and a physical device to make sure the subscriptions work (Note: The simulator is bad at receiving notifications if at all.
+Create the contact on the simulator, then look on your physical device to see if it either hits the App Delegate didReceiveRemoteNotification function, or gets a banner notification.)

+# Black Diamonds